azat-co/practicalnode/chapter4/chapter4.md

 ## Iterations (each loops)

-Similar to conditions, iterators in Pug can be written simply with `each`—for example,
+Similar to conditions, iterators in Pug can be written simply with `each`—for example, this is code to iterate over an array of programming languages and create paragraphs for each of them:

 ```pug
 - var languages = ['php', 'node', 'ruby']